Things To Do In Folkestone

 Visit Folkestone Marketplace on the Harbour Arm (weekends and bank holidays) - full of locally produced arts, crafts etc and small businesses during the spring and summer season.

 Please note, The Old High Street in the Creative Quarter is a steep and narrow cobbled street full of independent small businesses.
-Sandgate Road is the name of the traditional ‘high street’ with typical high street chains such as Boots, Wilko, Waterstones, WHSmith etc and there are also several smaller businesses and cafes that are definitely worth a visit here too.
+Sandgate Road is the name of the traditional ‘high street’ with typical high street chains such as Boots, Waterstones, WHSmith etc and there are also several smaller businesses and cafes that are definitely worth a visit here too.

 The annual Open Quarter event also sees many of the local artists and creatives open their studios to the public for a week or so and is worth checking out.
-There is also The Folkestone Triennial, which occurs every three years (more info below).

 • Film & televised sport: Watch the big screen on the Harbour Arm.
 The Silver Screen cinema is a lovely independent cinema in the town centre.
 Check out Folkestone Doc Club and Folkestone Doc Fest for some fantastic documentaries.